 This photo shows the difference even more clearly.
 Notice, too the change in Alice’s hairline which has been changed to make it run parallel to her headband rather than the more realistic slight widow’s peak of the earlier mold.
 Subtle changes in the way the hair falls on the left side also make the earlier Alice look (in my opinion) nicer overall.
 The later version is also a bit awkward in the way that the left-hand strip of flowers sits on top of the ends of her hair!

 After the retirement of the first Cinderella sculpture there were none in the Cybis line for twelve years until the introduction of Cinderella at the Ball in 1980 at $425.
 She was retired in 1983.
 She is 8.5″ high.
-Although the original designer of this piece is known, she was unhappy with the final product that the Cybis studio released and preferred not to be associated with it.
+Although the original designer of this piece is known, she was unhappy with the final product that the Cybis studio released (they altered her original model) and prefers not to be associated with it.
 I’m respecting her wishes about this and am not identifying her other than to say that she was a freelancer rather than an in-house artist.
 She did quite a few pieces for Cybis and so I wish I could see what her original design looked like!

 This unusual red-haired Heidi was sold during the studio’s liquidation; she is probably one of a kind.
 Notice the ombre shading effect on her dress.